 - 2. When Prohibited Conduct is disrupting a meeting or meeting-related activity, the Participant engaging in Prohibited Conduct will be asked to cease or to remove themselves from the meeting or meeting-related event by the individual who organized or is chairing the meeting or meeting-related event ("Responsible Person").
 The Responsible Person: - a.
 Has the authority to require the Participant engaging in Prohibited Conduct to leave the area for the remainder of the meeting or meeting-related event; and - b.
-Shall immediately report the incident to any one of the following: - i. the President of the CSC; - ii. a member of the Board of Directors of CSC or CIC; or - iii.
+Shall immediately report the incident to any one of the following: - i. the CSC President: - ii. a member of the Board of Directors of CSC or CIC; or - iii.
 CSC or CIC staff, as appropriate. - c.
 May file an official Report by following the complaint procedure contained in this document. - 3.
-Any person who receives a request to cease disruptive behaviours or to remove themselves from the area is expected to immediately comply with the Responsible Person's request.
-If they do not comply with the Responsible Person's request, it is recommended that the meeting-related activity be stopped and security for the venue called to assist.
+Any person who receives a request to cease disruptive behaviours or to remove themselves from the area is expected to comply immediately with the Responsible Person's request.
+If they do not comply, it is recommended that the meeting-related activity be stopped and security for the venue be called to assist.